jeonghanlee/epicsarchiverap-env/README.md

 ## Please

-To understand how the archiver appliance works, one should understand that
+One should understand that
-- This reposiotry is a tool to help users to setup, maintain, and upgrade easily.
+- This reposiotry is a **simple tool** to help users to setup, maintain, and upgrade EPICS archiver appliance easily.
-- each user should understand every single configuration very well.
+- This repository does **NOT** support multiple archiver instances.
-- archiving data is a very unique asset, which one has to handle seriously.
+- Archiving data is a very unique asset, which one has to handle seriously.
 - I do not understant them all, but I want, and I am learning it continously still today.

 ## Pre-requirement packages